raspberrypilearning/leds-buzzers-scratch-games/en/step_1.md

-# Fritzing images or illustrations from RPF for continuity?

 --- no-print ---
 This is the **Scratch 3** project and requires a **Raspberry Pi 4**.
-There is also a [similar project for Scratch 1.4](https://projects.raspberrypi.org/en/projects/physical-computing-with-scratch14){:target="_blank"} which can be used with earlier Raspberry Pi models.
+There is also a [project for Scratch 1.4](https://projects.raspberrypi.org/en/projects/physical-computing-with-scratch14){:target="_blank"} which includes some similar content and can be used with earlier Raspberry Pi models.
 --- /no-print ---

 --- print-only ---